Gyshie/linux/Documentation/crypto/descore-readme.rst

 and then move on to the common abstract skeleton with this one in mind.

-performance comparison to other available des code which i could compile on a SPARCStation 1 (cc -O4, gcc -O2):
+performance compared to other available des code which I could compile on a SPARCStation 1 (cc -O4, gcc -O2):

 this code (byte-order independent):